slavaandrejev/simdtrans/README.md

 # Bare-Metal AVX2 Matrix Transpose (16x16 Byte)

-This repository contains a bare-metal AVX2 implementation of a 16x16 byte matrix transposition.
+This repository contains a bare-metal AVX2 implementation of a 16x16-byte matrix transposition.

-The algorithm shows roughly 5x performance gain compared to a naive scalar baseline implementation, even though the entire working set fits in L1 cache.
+The algorithm shows roughly a 5x performance gain compared to a naive scalar baseline implementation, even though the entire working set fits in L1 cache.
 Hardware profiling reveals that when an algorithm is dominated by memory operations, the load/store unit throughput becomes the bottleneck, regardless